 The Doctor of Dental Surgery program prepares students to practice general dentistry.
 It requires a minimum of three years of preprofessional study and four years of study in the College of Dentistry.
-See Doctor of Dental Surgery for a description of the program's curriculum and information about a joint bachelor's degree/D.D.S., the dentistry licensure examination, student organizations, expenses, admission, financial support, and academic rules and procedures.
+See Doctor of Dental Surgery for a description of the program's curriculum and information about a combined bachelor's degree and a D.D.S., the dentistry licensure examination, student organizations, expenses, admission, financial support, and academic rules and procedures.

 Post-D.D.S. and Graduate Programs of Study